 “They used to clap hands.
 They’d think we made nice music ...
 ‘Oh, these blacks can sing so nice!’ and they'd clap their hands and we'd sing: ‘We will shoot you, we will kill you … (laughter) ... be careful what you say. ...
 You’re going to die, slowly … (laughter)... be careful what you say, what you do.'” - Sophie Mgcina, South African vocalist and actress, recalling the irony of singing protest songs in African languages in the face of white troops.
 From Amandla!
 A Revolution in Four Part Harmony

 Music is dangerous.
 While often focused on love, loss, and personal struggle, songs can also be loaded with subversive messages and charged with rhythms that move people to rise up and fight.

 Among the many social and political movements that have used song to give voice, cohesion, and power to its people, the anti-apartheid movement in South Africa utilized music in a particularly powerful way.
-Some songs resonated internationally among exiled South African artists, while others were played in secret among the rebellious, youthful white communities, Music was everywhere.
+Some songs resonated internationally among exiled South African artists, while others were played in secret among the rebellious, youthful white communities.
+Music was everywhere.

 Most powerfully though was the music that emerged from within the communities of black South Africans weighed down by the heavy blanket of apartheid.
-This group maintained, by far, the most unique and sophisticated musical styles, which allowed it to organize their community on a deep and poetic level.
+This group maintained, by far, the most unique and sophisticated musical styles, which allowed them to organize their community on a deep and poetic level.